 Eligibility for admission is based on a student's home address.
-A map, setting out the respective admission areas is available from the school and from the Warwickshire County Council's Admissions Department.
-Eligibility for entry to this single sex school is dependent on the child's gender being appropriate.
+A map, setting out the respective admission areas is downloadable from the school's website and from the Warwickshire County Council's Admissions Department.
+Rugby High School is a single sex girls' school; eligibility for entry will be based on the child's gender being female.